sapcc/hermes/README.md

 **GET /v1/attributes/<attribute_name>**

-Returns the unique attributes from ElasticSearch for a given attribute name.
+Returns the unique values of a given attribute, so that you can e.g. have users select from them.

+`GET /v1/attributes/action`

+returns

 ```json
 [